awesomerank/awesomerank.github.io/lists/avivace/awesome-gbdev.md

 - [Differences between the Z80 and the gameboy's processor](http://www.z80.info/z80gboy.txt)
 - [Archive of related files](http://gbdev.gg8.se/files/)
 - [fruttenboel](http://verhoeven272.nl/fruttenboel/Gameboy/index.html) - Page with loads of information on the actual hardware, custom boards to interface with the console and other related projects.
+- [Gameboy 2BPP Graphics Format](http://www.huderlem.com/demos/gameboy2bpp.html) - Information on how the Gameboy interprets VRAM tile data to color pixels.

 ### Peripherals
-- [Game Boy Camera RE ★18 ⏳2Y](https://github.com/AntonioND/gbcam-rev-engineer) - Documentation about GB Camera and tools used to reverse engineer it by using Arduino UNO.
+- [Game Boy Camera RE ★19 ⏳2Y](https://github.com/AntonioND/gbcam-rev-engineer) - Documentation about GB Camera and tools used to reverse engineer it by using Arduino UNO.
 - [Creating photorealistic images with neural networks and a Gameboy Camera](http://www.pinchofintelligence.com/photorealistic-neural-network-gameboy/)
 - [The Game Boy Printer](https://shonumi.github.io/articles/art2.html) - An in-depth technical document about the printer hardware, the communication protocol and the usual routine that games used for implementing the print feature.
 - [Ben Heck Reverse Engineers Game Boy Printer](https://www.youtube.com/watch?v=43FfJvd-YP4)